KNON

-KNON (89.3 FM) is a non-commercial radio station broadcasting a community radio format.
-Licensed to Dallas, Texas, it serves the Dallas/Fort Worth Metroplex and is owned by Agape Broadcasting Foundation, Inc. KNON (for NON-commercial) is a non-profit, listener-supported radio station, deriving its main source of income from on-air pledge drives, underwriting or sponsorships by local small businesses, and benefit events.
+KNON (89.3 FM) is a community radio station licensed to Dallas, Texas, it serves the Dallas–Fort Worth metroplex and is owned by Agape Broadcasting Foundation, Inc. KNON (for noncommercial) is a non-profit, listener-supported radio station, deriving its main source of income from on-air pledge drives, underwriting or sponsorships by local small businesses, and benefit events.
 The volunteer disc jockeys play their own music or conduct talk shows.
-KNON has a paid staff of four full-time people.
+The station's studios and offices are on Colt Road in Dallas, off Interstate 635.

 KNON has an effective radiated power (ERP) of 55,000 watts.
-The transmitter is on West Belt Line Road in Cedar Hill, amid the towers for other Dallas-area FM and TV stations.
-The studios and offices are on Colt Road in Dallas, off Interstate 635.
+Its transmitter is on West Belt Line Road in Cedar Hill.

-Programming

-KNON plays a variety of music, including weekly shows featuring Jazz, Blues, Folk, Indie Rock, Alt Country, Classic Country, Rockabilly, Bluegrass, Cajun, Zydeco, Reggae, R&B, Hip Hop, Latin Contemporary, Reggaeton, Tejano, Urban Gospel and Southern Gospel.
-Most of the DJs have three-hour shifts, once or twice a week.

-Talk programming includes once-a-week shows on workers rights and LGBTQ issues.